-Well, we like to think of it as that last little stretch before the finish line after already running 95% of the race (hence the “5%”).
+Well, I like to think of “The Evil 5%” as that last little stretch before the finish line after already running 95% of the race (hence the “5%”).

-In our experience at AutoGrow, we’ve found that The Evil 5% can be broken down into 3 main categories.
+In my experience at AutoGrow, I’ve found that The Evil 5% can be broken down into 3 main categories.

-These are the primary categories that describe the overarching problems holding us back from finally launching a successful and lead-generating sales funnel.
+These are the primary categories that describe the overarching problems holding you back from finally launching a successful and lead-generating sales funnel.

 - Technical — As the name suggests, this is when unforeseen technical challenges plague you right when you’re about to launch.
 Turns out your client’s platform doesn’t use the same coding language that you’ve been working on for weeks?
 Does their custom-built SaaS system not allow for the kind of tracking and lead redirection you need to tie your funnel together?
 Are they running on Windows 95?
 That’s a technical problem.

 - Clients — And last but certainly not least, there’s the “client” problem.
 Clients are great.
-They’re the people we’re trying to help.
+They’re the people we’re trying to help by delegating to us all of their digital marketing tasks.
 They’re the ones we forge very real and sometimes lasting relationships with.
 And they’re why we’re in business.
 But they can also lead to substantial hurdles that keep us from launching.
 Now, part of the problem is us not setting expectations or finding the right ways to communicate.
-But other times, it’s a matter of them not putting the work in on their end.
+But other times, it’s a matter of them not putting the work on their end.
 And again, like any other problem you can ever hope to solve, the solution lies in how you handle it.

-Alright, now that we’ve clearly defined the 3 most common categories of The Evil 5% that we’ve seen so far, it’s time to jump into the real-life examples that we at AutoGrow have experienced firsthand.
+Alright, now that I’ve clearly defined the 3 most common categories of The Evil 5% that I’ve seen so far, it’s time to jump into the real-life examples that I have experienced firsthand at AutoGrow.

 This Evil 5% came from one of the worst possible problems on our end—AIM.